Redwood National Park

 Guardians of the Giants

-At the heart of Redwood National Park lies a treasure trove of coast redwood old-growth forest.
-This haven boasts the world’s tallest, oldest, and some of the largest trees, creating an otherworldly landscape.
-Beyond the redwoods, the park safeguards diverse flora, fauna, prairie grasslands, cultural artifacts, meandering rivers, and untouched coastline.
+At the heart of Redwood [National Park](https://thegunlaws.com/lake-clark-national-park/) lies a treasure trove of coast redwood old-growth forest.
+This haven boasts the world's tallest, oldest, and some of the largest trees, creating an otherworldly landscape.
+Beyond the redwoods, the park safeguards diverse flora, fauna, prairie grasslands, cultural artifacts, meandering rivers, and an untouched coastline.

 A History of Change

 In 1850, over 2 million acres of old-growth redwood forest graced the California coast.
 However, the influx of gold seekers and tree cutters led to the displacement of Native Americans who once inhabited this land.
 The majestic redwoods were felled to support the gold rush and urban expansion on the West Coast.
-The unchecked logging prompted a conservation movement, culminating in the establishment of the state parks in the 1920s.
+The unchecked logging prompted a conservation movement, culminating in the establishment of state parks in the 1920s.
 The Save the Redwoods League, formed in 1918, played a pivotal role in preserving the remaining old-growth redwoods.

 Planning Your Visit